vahid-almasi/respond/README.md

 # Laravel Respond

-This package is provided to be used on laravel framework v5 and upper and it gives clean methods to handle json response with specific predetermined messages.
+This package is provided to be used on lumen and laravel framework v5 and upper and it gives clean methods to handle json response with specific predetermined messages.

 # Requirement
 * Laravel ^5.1